ynprgz/minitalk/README.md

 - malloc and free: Allocate memory dynamically and free allocated memory.
 - exit: Terminates the calling process immediately.

+### SIGUSR1 and SIGUSR2

+Are all the signals predefined?
+What if you want to send a signal that has significance that only you understand to a process?
+There are two signals that aren’t reserved: SIGUSR1 and SIGUSR2.
+You are free to use these for whatever you want and handle them in whatever way you choose.

 ## Resources

 - [Beej's Guides](https://beej.us/guide/bgipc/html/split/signals.html#signals)
 - [Beej's Guides 2](https://beej.us/guide/bgc/html/split/signal-handling.html#signal-handling)
+- Just use 'man <function name>'.